zijiaone/custom-cli/README.md

 # @zj/cli

-CLI tool for initializing Vue or React projects
+CLI tool for initializing Vue or React projects.